Skip to main content

 How can enhanced evaporation assist with mine remediation?

 Enhanced water evaporation is a natural process that converts water from liquid to vapor.
-Evaporation can occur naturally in solar evaporation ponds, however it is a slow process and requires a vast land mass.
-The cost of completing added storage ponds along with the clean-up and revegetation are often prohibitive.
+It can occur naturally in solar evaporation ponds; however, it is a slow process and requires a vast land mass.
+The cost of completing added storage ponds, along with the clean-up and revegetation, is often prohibitive.

-Enhanced water evaporation is another approach to remove water from surfaces, dams, and tailing storage facilities.
-This is helps to prevent corrosion or the dispersion of harmful metals and chemicals into the environment
+Enhanced water evaporation is another approach to removing water from surfaces, dams, and tailing storage facilities.
+This helps to prevent corrosion or the dispersion of harmful metals and chemicals into the environment.

-Minetek’s evaporation systems discharges water through a unique and patented water fracturing nozzle.
+Minetek’s evaporation systems discharge water through a unique and patented water fracturing nozzle.
 This nozzle is engineered to achieve the correct water molecule size by fracturing to maximize performance via droplet reduction and direct water fragmentation.
-This water is injected into a high volume/high-velocity air stream and is propelled into the atmosphere, enhancing hang time and exposure to external- ambient elements.
-Replenishing ambient air via a high-performance vane blower unit within the evaporator, draws air from fresh ambient surroundings and achieves the highest possible evaporation.
+This water is injected into a high-volume/high-velocity air stream and propelled into the atmosphere, enhancing hang time and exposure to external ambient elements.
+Replenishing ambient air via a high-performance vane blower unit within the evaporator draws air from fresh ambient surroundings and achieves the highest possible evaporation.

-Our evaporation units can process water with elevated levels of Total Dissolvable Solids (TDS) and Total Suspended Solids (TSS) and pH range as low as 1.8 and as high as 14.
-Offering a versatile and a cost-effective solution to managing waste water.
+Our evaporation units can process water with elevated levels of Total Dissolved Solids (TDS) and Total Suspended Solids (TSS) and a pH range as low as 1.8 and as high as 14.
+They offer a versatile and cost-effective solution to managing waste water.

 What are the benefits of mechanical water evaporators?

-Mechanical water evaporation units offer a range of benefits in comparison to solar evaporation ponds.
+Mechanical water evaporation units offer a range of benefits compared to solar evaporation ponds.

 • This natural process does not require chemical pre-treatment